Pulse of Motion

 PhyFPS (Physical Frames Per Second) captures how closely AI-generated video motion matches the temporal dynamics of the real world.
 A model with low PhyFPS error produces videos where objects move at physically plausible speeds.

-For details, refer to our paper: arXiv:2603.14375
+For details, refer to Pulse of Motion

 Avg.
 Error